 Prosperity is dependent on a nations institutions

 The truth in explaining the difference between rich and poor nations is far simpler.
 What really matters are a nation’s economic and political institutions.
 Nations with inclusive institutions lead to a prosperous country and those with extractive institutions lead to the opposite.
 This is because inclusive economic institutions always lead to economic success as their entire outlook is to ensure that everybody has the opportunity to benefit and participate.
 Those with extractive institutions are there to benefit only a few and to take from the majority of the population.
 If you were living in North Korea and knew if you built a company like Apple, all your money would be taken and given to the ruling family, why would you bother to try and build that business.
-Only a few stands to benefit from the system and so there is a limit on how much can be both created and taken.
+Only a few stand to benefit from the system and so there is a limit on how much can be both created and taken.
 Whereas, if you could also accumulate wealth, and so could all of the employees working for you, then its natural for everyone to actually put in the effort as you will reap the reward and everyone grows wealthy together.

 Inclusive institutions create virtuous cycles